Understanding Provider Networks

-Vision insurance plans may offer similar benefits but vary in important ways, such as in how many eye doctors are members of the plan's provider network.
+When considering vision insurance plans, be aware that though different plans may offer similar benefits, they can vary in important ways, such as the number of optometrists and ophthalmologists participating in the plan's provider network.

 Understanding Eye Care Provider Networks